twistlock/docs/api/descriptions/settings/serverless-scan_post.md

-Updates the scopes used for pattern matching on the serverless function Prisma Cloud is configured to scan.
+Updates the serverless scan scopes.
-All scopes to scan are updated in a single shot.
+All scan scopes are updated in a single shot.

 To invoke this endpoint in the Console UI: